 If you don’t know how to deactivate your LinkedIn account.
 For this, you can go to your account settings page and select Hibernate account or Close account from the Account preferences section.

-Can I temporarily deactivate my LinkedIn?
+How can I temporarily deactivate my LinkedIn account?

 How can I hide my LinkedIn profile without deleting it?

-Can you deactivate and reactivate LinkedIn?
+Can I deactivate LinkedIn and reactivate later?